 - Level 3 - Better Sailing - improvers

 Skill 2 - Learn to Navigate

 - Essential Navigation & Seamanship, a short online introduction for beginners

 - Day Skipper THEORY, a 40-hour course (mostly taught during winter) - more comprehensive course for beginners

-- VHF Radio operators licence, online or 1-day classroom course - an international legal requirement
+- VHF Radio operators licence, online or 1-day classroom course - an international legal requirement to control a radio

 Skill 3 - Learn to Cruise (5-day courses living aboard a larger cruising yacht)

 - Competent Crew - introduction to cruising for beginners

 - Day Skipper PRACTICAL - combine sailing & navigation skills learning to take charge of a larger cruising yacht